magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-22150-magento-patch-frontend-user-can-t-login.md

 The MDVA-22150 Magento patch solves the issue when a frontend user can't log in after an aborted purchase using a coupon.
 This occurs when a frontend user uses a coupon code on a product that has been disabled prior to completing the purchase.
 The result is that the frontend user can no longer log in and receives a 503 error.
 Another effect of this issue is that the ability to manage customers' shopping carts in the Admin stops working.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.13 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.13 is installed.
 Please note that the issue was fixed in Magento version 2.3.4.

 ## Affected products and versions